BassT23/Proxmox/README.md

 ===============

 Features:
-- Update all LXC Container on an Proxmox Host / or hole Cluster
+- Update Proxmox (the Host / all Cluster Hosts / all included LXC's)
-- Update the Host itself
 - Exit tracking, so you can send additional commands for Finish or Failure
 - Logging